 It's the most comprehensive panel that I would advise for those who just want a thorough assessment of their health markers.

-There are a lot of reasons to go to the States for testing if you can, and I highly advise you to take advantage of it if you're close to the border.
+There are a lot of reasons to go to the States for testing if you can, and I strongly advise you to take advantage of it if you're close to the border.